-- 45 percent expect health care to be their biggest expense throughout retirement
+- 45% of Americans 55 and older expect health care to be their biggest expense throughout retirement

 - $5,621 was the amount participants expect to spend on health care each year on average

-Taking care of yourself and planning how to address health care expenses when you’re retired are smart strategies.
+Taking care of yourself and planning how to address future health care expenses are smart strategies.